tanyawms/my-portfolio/README.md

 # Tanya Stephens Portfolio

-This is my professional portfolio, it uses AWS and ReactJS.
+Welcome to my professional portfolio, it uses AWS and ReactJS.

 ##Technologies Used
 Atom